Senegal to celebrate Tabaski amid dramatic COVID-19 surge | The China Post, Taiwan

 The increase in cases is “unprecedented,” health ministry spokesman Mamadou Ndiaye said.

-“The pandemic has impacted especially the most vulnerable segments of the population,” said Anne Catherine Dupre, project coordinator in Senegal for the group Secours Islamique France.
+“The pandemic has impacted especially the most vulnerable segments of the population,” said Anne Catherine Dupre, project coordinator in Senegal for the group Islamic Relief France.

-Since last year, 30% of the thousands of people supported by the group were forced to reduce their consumption of food as a result of the pandemic, she said.
+Since last year, 30% of the thousands of people supported by the group received less food as a result of the pandemic, she said.

 “We are already dealing with populations that are very vulnerable, so in fact, for them to reduce it, means they’re only going to eat once a day” she added.